Best starting classes to use in Elden Ring

 • Best Weapon: Horn Bow

-While the Great Knife may not appear to be the most desirable of the starting weapons, it has the blood loss secondary effect to help players take on a variety of different foes.
+The Bandit offers you a more assassin-like class to start off your adventure with.
+Equipped with the Bandit armor set, Buckler, and Great Knife, this class offers mediocre physical stats outside of Dexterity.
+While the Great Knife may not appear to be the most desirable of the starting weapons, it has the blood loss secondary effect to help you take on a variety of different foes.

-This class starts with the highest Arcane stat of any class.
-Arcane is not only involved in boosting the player’s item discovery but also the rate at which secondary effects build up.
-With a higher Arcane stat on the Bandit, players can use the blood loss mechanic on the Great Knife for massive damage as they take on bosses and other enemies.
+Where this class shines is with its Arcane stat of 14, the highest of any starting class.
+Arcane is not only involved in boosting your item discovery but also the rate at which secondary effects build up.
+With a higher Arcane stat on the Bandit, you can use the blood loss mechanic on the Great Knife for massive damage as you take on bosses and other enemies.

-The class also comes with a short bow that offers players an alternative option and a break from the close-quarters combat normally required by the Great Knife.
+The class also comes with a short bow that offers you an alternative option and a break from the close-quarters combat normally required by the Great Knife.

 Worst starting class in Elden Ring